Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Application

-As described in Section~\ref{chapter_mixed_model}, we decompose the Bayes Hilbert space $\B$ into two orthogonal subspaces $\Bl = B^2((0, 1), \mathfrak{B} \cap (0, 1), \lambda)$ and $\Bd = B^2(\Dcal^\bullet, \Pcal(\Dcal^\bullet), \delta^\bullet)$, where $\Dcal^\bullet = \{t_1, t_2, t_3\}$ and $\delta^\bullet = \sum_{d=1}^3 \delta_{t_d}$.
-We choose $t_3 = 1/2 $ to represent the continuous component in between the boundary values $t_1 = 0$ and $t_2 = 1$.
+As described in Section~\ref{chapter_mixed_model}, we decompose the Bayes Hilbert space $\B$ into two orthogonal subspaces $\Bl = B^2((0, 1), \mathfrak{B} \cap (0, 1), \lambda)$ and $\Bd = B^2(\Dcal^\bullet, \Pcal(\Dcal^\bullet), \delta^\bullet)$, where $\Dcal^\bullet = \{t_1, t_2, t_3\}$ and $\delta^\bullet = \sum_{d=1}^3 \delta_{t_d}$ with $t_3 := 1/2$ chosen as additional discrete value.
 For every $f$ we generate the unique functions $f_{\mathrm{c}} \in \Bl$ and $f_{\mathrm{d}} \in \Bd$ as in~\eqref{decomposition}.
-As proposed in Section~\ref{chapter_estimation_bayes}, we choose transformed cubic B-splines as basis functions $\bfe_Y$ for the continuous component and a transformed basis of indicator functions for the discrete component.
-The remaining specification is identical in both models.
+As proposed in Section~\ref{chapter_estimation_bayes}, we choose transformed cubic B-splines as basis functions $\bfe_Y$ for the continuous component ($K_Y = 53$) and a transformed basis of indicator functions for the discrete component.
+The remaining specification is identical in both model components.
 We use an anisotropic penalty without penalizing in direction of the share, i.e., $\lambda_Y = 0$, to ensure the necessary flexibility towards the boundaries.
-For the flexible nonlinear effects, the selected basis functions are cubic B-splines with penalization of second order differences.
-We set the degrees of freedom to 2 for all effects but $\beta_0$ and $\beta_{\text{\emph{West\_East}}}$, as these only allow for a maximum value of 1.
+For the flexible nonlinear effects, the selected basis functions $\bfe_j$ are cubic B-splines with penalization of second order differences.
+We set the degrees of freedom in covariate direction (per iteration) to 2 for all effects but $\beta_0$ and $\beta_{\text{\emph{West\_East}}}$, as these only allow for a maximum value of 1.
 Regarding base-learner selection, $\beta_{\text{\emph{West\_East}}}$ thus is at a slight disadvantage compared to other main effects.
-However, in a sensitivity check imposing equal degrees of freedom for all base-learners by adjusting $\lambda_Y$ to $1$ for all effects, we do not observe large deviations in the selection frequencies while the fit to the data is better with unequal degrees of freedom, see appendix~\ref{appendix_soep_sensitivity_check}.
+However, in a sensitivity check imposing equal degrees of freedom for all base-learners, we do not observe large deviations in the selection frequencies, while the fit to the data is better with unequal degrees of freedom, see appendix~F.4.
 Note that the intercept as well as the interaction effects are separated from the main effects due to the orthogonalizing constraints, ensuring a fair selection for the remaining base-learners.
 The starting coefficients are set to zero in every component and we set the step-length $\kappa$ to $0.1$.
-We obtain a stopping iteration value of $262$ for the continuous model and~$731$ for the discrete model based on $25$ bootstrap samples, respectively.
+Based on $25$ bootstrap samples, we obtain a stopping iteration value of $262$ for the continuous model and~$731$ for the discrete model, respectively.